-The computer has two memory module slots (or 4 memory module slots if there are quad core processors).
-The capacity of the computer can be upgraded by adding a memory module to the vacant expansion memory module slot or by upgrading the existing memory module in the memory module slot.
+The computer has one memory module compartment.
+The capacity of the computer can be upgraded by adding a memory module to the vacant expansion memory module slot or by upgrading the existing memory module in the primary memory module slot.

-MARNING!
+WARNING!
 To reduce the risk of electric shock and damage to the equipment, unplug the power cord and remove all batteries before installing a memory module.